Otter Trail

 The Route

 2. Eventually, the path will hit Kiln Lane.
-Turn left and go over the bridge and then immediately re-join the tow path on your right.
-(It is our understanding that you could also take a diversion right here and find Brambridge Garden Centre, which sells tea and cake)
+Turn left and go over the bridge and then immediately re-join the path on your right.
+(If you want refreshments, you could also take a diversion right here along Kiln Lane and find Brambridge Garden Centre around the corner, which sells tea and cake)

 4. Turn right when you see the tunnel and go under the railway.
 Afterwards, turn immediately left and this time continue with the tracks to your left.
 The narrow path will open out into a graveyard with no church.

 5. Cross the graveyard and hit Kiln Lane again.
-Turn right and shortly you will see a driveway with a stile and path across the middle of a field.
+Turn right and shortly you will see an entranceway on your left with a tree in the middle and a ‘private’ sign tacked on.
+Go over the stile next to a large gate and follow the worn path across the middle of a field.

 Did you know?